outtalent-team/culture/excellence_aspirations.md

 No matter the medium or moment, we want everything about Outtalent to be:

-- **Excellent -** people should feel they are “living their best lives” while being with us
+- **Excellent** - people should feel they are “living their best lives” while being with us
-- **Thoughtful** — people should feel that we put in a lot care and intention in everything we do
+- **Thoughtful** — people should feel that we put a lot of care and intention into everything we do
-- **Friendly** — whenever possible interactions should feel warm, kind, and supported
+- **Friendly** — whenever possible, interactions should feel warm, kind, and supported
 - **Uplifting** — we want to help people get more optimistic and more motivated
 - **Delightful** - we hate boring experiences and we love to delight, surprise, and amaze people